 Introduction

-By June, most beds are already producing.
-Then, by July or August, it’s completely normal to pause and think:
+By June, most beds are producing an abundance of courgettes, peas, beans and tomatoes.
+Then, by July or August, it almost feels like its time to pause and ask:

-However, when it comes to summer vegetable planting in the UK, the answer is usually no.
+However, when it comes to planting summer veg in Britain, the answer is surprisingly no.

 What Vegetables Can You Plant in Summer in the UK?